 Team 3: A manual for university athletic departments to reduce their greenhouse gas emissions.
 While many athletic departments already engage in sustainability efforts, the students’ manual identifies measures to enable athletic departments to achieve deeper emissions reductions, offset emissions from travel, and tap into new funding sources to pay for these efforts.

-- Click here to view Team 3’s project presentation, Changing the Game: A Playbook for Reducing Greenhouse Gas Emissions at University Athletic Departments
+- Click here to view the Changing the Game: A Playbook for Reducing Greenhouse Gas Emissions at University Athletic Departments Manual

 Spring 2019 Climate Solutions Living Lab Projects

 - Click here to view the Options for Replacing Halocarbon Refrigerants to Reduce Damaging Climate Impacts Manual

 - MIT Science Policy Review, “Institutions and governments can slow climate change by regulating and reducing halocarbon refrigerant use” (August 20, 2020)

 - Click here to view the students’ original Report and Implementation Plan

 Anaerobic Digestion and Production of Biofuels on Dairy Farms in Wisconsin

 Spring 2019 Climate Solutions Living Lab students, faculty and teaching fellows

 Spring 2018 Climate Solutions Living Lab Projects